MJKWoolnough/jslib/README.md

 This element registers with the name `windows-shell`.

-This element handles the follow attributes.
+This element handles the following attributes.

 |  Attribute     |  Type  |  Description  |
 |----------------|--------|---------------|